This was my third time seeing Sloan perform live. The hook this time is they were performing favourite Sloan album, Navy Blues in its entirety.

 Sarah picked up a couple of shirts and we both took a bathroom break to change into them.

 There was no opening act billed but the band allowed one of their road crew members to perform fifteen minutes of his original material.
 This two-man group was named Silent Wall and consisted of a guitar/vocal and drums.
 And man… did Sloan and Silent Wall ever bust each other’s chops.
-Sloan’s Chirs Murphy came out and gave them a five-minute roast.
+Sloan’s Chris Murphy came out and gave them a five-minute roast.
 Silent Wall interluded between tunes with some jabs at Sloan.
-Sloan, of course, went on all night about how terrible the opening act was.
+When Sloan took they stage, they used any chance to complain about how terrible the opening act was.
 It was so Canadian.
 I loved it.

-Sloan didn’t waste any time getting to the Navy Blues material when they came on.
+Sloan didn’t waste any time getting to the Navy Blues material .
 They opened with it and performed the album from start to finish.
-Let me tell ya, there was an incredible amount of planning that had to go into this.
+I was impressed by the incredible amount of planning that had to go into this.
 One of the most unique things I like about Sloan is how they switch lead vocal duties and instruments between all of the band members.
 Check out the band member credits on Wikipedia:

 - Jay Ferguson – vocals, rhythm guitar, bass guitar (1991–present)